The emperor’s favourite horse was shod with gold. It had a golden shoe

 from the emperor’s stable, where I was born with golden shoes on my

 feet.
-I am travelling on a secret embassy.
+I am travelling on a secret mission.
 You must not ask me any

 With this the beetle stepped down into the rich mud.
 There sat three

-young maiden beetles; and they tittered, because they did not know
+young maiden beetles; and they giggled, because they did not know

 what to say.